-Young drivers generally pay more for their insurance than older drivers, but there are still ways you can save some cash.
+Young and new drivers generally pay more for their insurance than older, more experienced drivers, but there are still ways you can save some cash.

 At the end of 2014, 17-year-old drivers were paying nearly £2,000 a year for their car insurance, compared with £1,200 a year among drivers who had hit 21.